AHSGR Village Coordinator (VC) Agreement and Statement of Purpose

 - Coordinate research for the village among interested persons.

-- Respond to inquiries, for AHSGR members and non-members, from researchers interested in the village.
+- Respond to inquiries for AHSGR members, non-members, and researchers interested in the village.

-- Develop a succession plan for the work that has been done and the data that has been accumulated for the village – in other words, who will receive your data when you retire the position or die?
-(Your family should be aware of your plan and if no follow on VC is named, the information should be forwarded to AHSGR (at AHSGR expense) to help the next person who volunteers to take your position).
+- Develop a succession plan for the work that has been done and the data that has been accumulated for the village.
+In other words, who will receive your data when you retire the position or die?
+Your family should be aware of your plan and if no follow on VC is named, the information should be forwarded to AHSGR (at AHSGR’s expense) to help the next person who volunteers to take your position.

 - Serve as a representative of AHSGR when contacted by a non-member.
 Answer their questions to the extent you can but also inform them about the Society and encourage them to become a member.
-Give them the address of the Society web site and where to find membership information on the home page, and also the address for the on-line store.
+Give them the address of AHSGR’s website, where to find membership information, and direct them to our online store.

 - Remember you are often the first contact for the Society a non-member has.
 Make a good first impression.